wissbendidi/FileLoop/README.md

 A privacy-focused, local AI-powered file cleaner that helps you organize and clean up your computer files without uploading anything to the cloud.

-## ✨ Features
+##  Features

-- 🔍 **Smart File Scanning**: Collects metadata for all files (path, size, timestamps, etc.)
+-  **Smart File Scanning**: Collects metadata for all files (path, size, timestamps, etc.)
-- 🤖 **AI-Powered Classification**: Uses local embeddings to cluster and classify files
+-  **AI-Powered Classification**: Uses local embeddings to cluster and classify files
-- 📊 **Interactive Visualization**: Beautiful treemap and sunburst charts to explore your files
+-  **Interactive Visualization**: Beautiful treemap and sunburst charts to explore your files
-- 🔒 **Privacy-First**: All processing happens locally - no cloud APIs, no file uploads
+-  **Privacy-First**: All processing happens locally - no cloud APIs, no file uploads
-- 🛡️ **Safe Operations**: Files are moved to quarantine folders, never deleted directly
+-  **Safe Operations**: Files are moved to quarantine folders, never deleted directly
-- 🔍 **Duplicate Detection**: Find duplicate files using SHA256/MD5 hashing
+-  **Duplicate Detection**: Find duplicate files using SHA256/MD5 hashing
-- 📱 **Modern UI**: Clean, interactive Streamlit interface

-## 🚀 Quick Start
+##  Quick Start

 ### Option 1: Using uv (Recommended)